 Michael J. O'Donnell, Esq. has served as a director since 1998.
-Mr. O'Donnell has been a member of the law firm of Morrison and Foerster, LLP since January 2011.
+Mr. O'Donnell has been a member of the law firm of Morrison & Foerster, LLP since January 2011.
 From 1993 to January 2011, Mr. O'Donnell was a member of the law firm of Wilson Sonsini Goodrich & Rosati, Professional Corporation, or WSGR.
-WSGR was the Company's corporate counsel in 2010 and continues to provide legal services to the Company.
+Morrison & Foerster, LLP is the Company's corporate counsel in 2011 and continues to provide legal services to the Company.
 Mr. O'Donnell serves as corporate counsel to numerous public and private biopharmaceutical and life sciences companies.
 Mr. O'Donnell received his J.D., cum laude, from Harvard University and his B.A. from Bucknell University, summa cum laude.

 Sanford R. Robertson has served as a director since 1998.
 Mr. Robertson has been a partner of Francisco Partners, a technology buyout fund, since 1999.
 Prior to founding Francisco Partners, Mr. Robertson was the founder and chairman of Robertson, Stephens & Company, a technology investment bank formed in 1978 and sold to BankBoston in 1998.
 Since the sale, Mr. Robertson has been a technology investor and advisor to several technology companies.
 Mr. Robertson was also the founder of Robertson, Colman, Siebel & Weisel, later renamed Montgomery Securities, another technology investment bank.
-Mr. Robertson is a director of Salesforce.com, a publicly-held provider of enterprise cloud computing applications, and Dolby Laboratories, Inc., a publicly-held entertainment technology company.
+Mr. Robertson is a director of Salesforce.com, a publicly-held provider of enterprise cloud computing applications, Dolby Laboratories, Inc., a publicly-held entertainment technology company, and RPX, Inc., a publicly-held provider of patent risk solutions.
 Mr. Robertson received his B.A. and M.B.A. degrees with distinction from the University of Michigan.